Minority Voices TheatreA Project of The Very Little Theatre

 Welcome to Minority Voices Theatre

-MVT is a theatre project that is designed to offer an opportunity for members of minority or marginalized communities to participate in staged readings of plays as actors, writers, directors, designers, and/or audience members.
+MVT is the community outreach project of The Very Little Theatre (VLT).
+MVT is designed to offer an opportunity for members of minority or marginalized communities to participate in staged readings of plays as actors, writers, directors, designers, and/or audience members.

-MVT is just finishing up our first year, and it has been a very exciting and illuminating time.
-We produced staged readings of three plays (Having Our Say, Vita & Virginia, Now I Am Your Neighbor).
+MVT’s first year (2017) was a very exciting and illuminating time.
+We produced staged readings of three plays (Having Our Say, Vita & Virginia, and Now I Am Your Neighbor).
 We helped sponsor two community events (DisOrient Film Festival, Eugene Children’s Film Festival), and we offered a scholarship to a summer film/animation camp to a young person of color through the Academic Achievement Center Foundation.

-Approximately 1000 people came to see our productions, and our email list have passed 110 people.
-Our productions raised approximately $6000 in donations to local non-profits (NAACP of Lane County, LCC MultiCultural Center, Soromundi: Lesbian Chorus of Eugene, Community Alliance of Lane County, Centro Latino Americano, the Islamic Community Center of Lane County), and MVT broke even for the year, giving us the seed money to continue.
-It has been a good year, in hard times.
+Approximately 1250 people have come to see our productions.
+By sharing donations at the door with our community partners, we raised approximately $3500 for local non-profits (NAACP of Lane County, LCC MultiCultural Center, Soromundi: Lesbian Chorus of Eugene, Community Alliance of Lane County, Centro Latino Americano, the Islamic Community Center of Lane County, and Trans*Ponder).

 Please use the form below to sign up for our periodic e-newsletter or to contact us with ideas for future productions, related events you’d like us to help promote, and any messages of encouragement you’d like to pass along.